 This will echo “y” repeatedly, one per line.

-• Be cautious when using yes with destructive commands (like rm), as it can lead to unintended data loss if not controlled properly.
+yes in scripts to automate responses to commands that require user input.yes with destructive commands (like rm), as it can lead to unintended data loss if not controlled properly.yes with other commands using pipes to create powerful command-line workflows.